ruru-o/ruru-opt/README.md

 This command will:
 - Download the catnip lowest latency power plan to C:\ in the background.
 - Run the main shooki-opt.ps1 script to apply optimizations.

-> [!WARNING]
-> The script requires **administrator privileges** to modify system settings, including power plans and registry tweaks.
-Do not run the script if you are not comfortable with these changes.

 ## **2.3 Reset Execution Policy (Optional)**